okta/okta.github.io/_source/_posts/2018-12-13-oauth-2-for-native-and-mobile-apps.md

 ## Demo Time: Authorization Code with PKCE Flow in Action

 Okta supports the Auth Code with PKCE Flow for native and mobile apps.
-You can find the code example for this post here: [https://github.com/oktadeveloper/pkce-cli](https://github.com/oktadeveloper/pkce-cli).
+You can find the code example for this post at [https://github.com/oktadeveloper/pkce-cli](https://github.com/oktadeveloper/pkce-cli).

 This is a [Node.js](https://nodejs.org) native app that runs from the command line.
 I wanted to keep this example as lean as possible so we could really see the mechanism of the flow in action.
 As such, it only has 4 dependencies: `commander` for parsing command line switches, `opn` for a platform-independent way to launch a browser from the command line, `request` to make HTTP requests and `restify` to provide a RESTful API endpoint to listen on.

-The [AppAuthJS](https://github.com/openid/AppAuth-JS) library is a high quality Javascript library that supports the Auth Code with PKCE Flow and hides away a lot of the details of what's happening during the flow.
+[AppAuth-JS](https://github.com/openid/AppAuth-JS) is a high quality JavaScript library that supports the Auth Code with PKCE Flow and hides away a lot of the details of what's happening during the flow.

 ### Add Okta for User Management

-Head on over to [https://developer.okta.com](https://developer.okta.com) and create yourself a developer account.
+Head on over to [https://developer.okta.com/signup](https://developer.okta.com/signup/) and create yourself a developer account.

 Once you log in to your admin console, it's time to create an app in Okta.
-Browse to `Applications`.
-Click `Add Application`.
-Choose `Native`:
+Browse to **Applications**.
+Click **Add Application**.
+Choose **Native**:

 {% img blog/oauth-2-for-native-and-mobile-apps/create_native_app.png alt:"native app" width:"800" %}{: .center-image }

-Click `Next`.
+Click **Next**.

-Update the value for `Login redirect URIs` to: `http://localhost:8080/redirect`
+Update the value for **Login redirect URIs** to: `http://localhost:8080/redirect`

 {% img blog/oauth-2-for-native-and-mobile-apps/create_native_app_2.png alt:"native app 2" width:"800" %}{: .center-image }

-Click `Done`.
+Click **Done**.

 Copy the `Client ID` value from the `Client Credentials` section (toward the bottom) of the app summary page.

-{% img blog/oauth-2-for-native-and-mobile-apps/client_credentials.png alt:"native app 2" width:"800" %}{: .center-image }
+{% img blog/oauth-2-for-native-and-mobile-apps/client_credentials.png alt:"native app 2" width:"600" %}{: .center-image }

 ### Watch PKCE Go